 • Giving history: Average donation amount, giving frequency and recency, lifetime value

-• Engagement history: Past event attendance, volunteer service, interactions with your organization’s marketing materials
+• Engagement history: Past event attendance, volunteering, advocacy, interactions with your organization’s marketing materials

 Form an Auction Item Committee

 Send each committee member out with a procurement packet that includes a copy of your wishlist, a contribution form, and a donation request letter template that they can customize for each individual or business they approach.
-Train them on best practices for soliciting contributions in person, over the phone, and via email; and ensure they’re prepared to pivot if someone turns down their initial request.
+Train them on best practices for soliciting contributions in person, over the phone, and via email.
+Also, remember to ensure they’re prepared to pivot if someone turns down their initial request.

 Leverage Corporate Sponsorships

 The first place you should turn when looking for live auction items is your existing corporate sponsors.
-While individual donors and new sponsors may be willing to contribute prizes, leveraging relationships you’ve already established will save your organization time and resources.
+Although individual donors and new sponsors may also be willing to contribute prizes, leveraging business relationships you’ve already established will save your organization time and resources while making it more likely that you’ll get what you need.

-Approach each sponsor with a request for a specific item that aligns with their business model, but have some backup ideas in mind in case they say no. For instance, if the electronics store owner in our earlier example didn’t want to donate a new smartphone but still seemed interested in supporting the auction, you could ask them to contribute a video game system or fitness tracker instead.
-Some businesses might prefer to support your auction financially rather than (or in addition to!) donating items, so have fiscal sponsorship options available as well.
+Approach each sponsor with a request for a specific item that aligns with their business model, but have some backup ideas in mind in case they say no. For instance, if you were to ask an electronics store owner to donate a new smartphone, and they turned down that request but still seemed interested in supporting your auction, you could ask them to contribute a video game system instead.
+Some businesses might prefer to support your auction financially rather than (or in addition to!) donating items, so have a list of fiscal sponsorship options available as well.

-Keep in mind that the most effective partnerships between nonprofits and businesses are mutually beneficial, so your organization should provide auction sponsors with free publicity in exchange for their support.
-Feature their logos on your event signage, in your marketing materials, and on the Acknowledgments page of your auction catalog to thank them for their contributions and foster a long-term relationship.
+The most effective partnerships between nonprofits and businesses are mutually beneficial, so your organization should provide auction sponsors with free publicity in exchange for their support.
+Feature their logos on your event signage, in your marketing materials, and in your auction catalog to thank them for their contributions and foster a long-term relationship.

-The ideas in this guide are just a few of the many possibilities you could consider for your nonprofit’s live auction.
+The ideas in this guide are just a few of the many possible items you could include in your nonprofit’s live auction.
 Remember to communicate with supporters to understand their preferences, then take those into consideration as you finalize your catalog.
-Additionally, ensure quality and minimize risk by working with the right auction item providers—like Winspire!
+Additionally, ensure quality and minimize risk by working with trusted auction item providers—like Winspire!

 For more information on fundraising auctions, check out these resources: